KSP-KOS/KOS/doc/source/commands/communication.rst

 -----------------------------

 First we'll have a look at the scenario where we want to send messages between two processors on the same vessel.
-As a first step we must obtain the :struct:`kOSProcessor` structure associated with the target CPU.
+As the first step we must obtain the :struct:`kOSProcessor` structure associated with the target CPU.

 Accessing processors
 ~~~~~~~~~~~~~~~~~~~~